Release date of the TV series Picard Star Trek | Action, cast, trailer - Mash Viral

 Will one of The Next Generation’s cast appear in Picard’s offshoot?

-Stewart’s old Star Trek: TNG co-star Jonathan Frakes (far left) is reportedly staging some episodes of the series after previously occupying the captain’s chair for episodes of Discovery, Deep Space Nine, Voyager, and even multiple episodes of TNG act on it.
-As we can see from the latest trailer, he will repeat his role as William Riker alongside another favorite singer, Marini Sirtis, who plays his partner Deanna Troi.
+Stewart’s old Star Trek: TNG co-star Jonathan Frakes (far left) is reportedly staging some episodes of the series after previously occupying the captain’s chair for episodes of Discovery, Deep Space Nine, Voyager, and even several episodes of TNG act.
+As we can see from the latest trailer, he will repeat his role as William Riker alongside another fan favorite, Marini Sirtis, who plays his partner Deanna Troi.

 The trailer also reveals that Brent Spiner will appear as Android Data in some form and Jeri Ryan will plunge back into action as a former Borg drone Seven of Nine.
 Jonathan Del Arco will also return as the Borg drone Hugh.